Guy McPherson throws down with readers/commenters on his blog:

 In a bygone era, the romantic image of the rugged American individual — the woodsman, the trapper, the roustabout, the cowboy or range rider — offered the possibility of a partial escape to the wilderness (and eventual return to civilization to clean up).
 In the modern day, the image of the wilderness seeker runs more to unbalanced hermits scribbling manifestos (the Unabomber), social misfits (the kid depicted in Into the Wild), the even loopier weirdos (the guy depicted in Grizzly Man), and a variety of folks living in caves.
 Those who have walked away (though they tend to keep Internet access) are frequently regarded with considerable suspicion.
 Most of us also lack skills to live off the land, which poses a more immediate threat to survival than the house in the suburb or the condo in the city.

 If reports I read are correct, among the first things one experiences after leaving civilization is a deep, lasting depression.
 (This assumes one isn’t already grief-stricken over the state of the world.)
 Indeed, significant loss of society is practically a guarantee.
-In my network of family and friends, not one is yet willing to consider going with me with any seriousness, and I don’t see how I could go it alone.
+In my network of family and friends, not one is yet willing to consider accompanying me with any seriousness, and I don’t see how I could go it alone.
 I’ve also wondered from time to time whether a website exists along the lines of doomer dating.
-If already paired with a mate, the revelation that it’s all unraveling and time to leave is probably grounds for divorce along the lines of suddenly finding Jesus.
+If already paired with a mate, the revelation that it’s all unraveling and time to leave is probably grounds for divorce — such as suddenly finding Jesus.
 Finding a significant other who shares your values is difficult enough, but the stakes are raised considerably when they involve leaving behind nearly everything and everyone known in life thus far.

 Lastly, one common expectation of how things are going to go is that once the grocery store shelves empty out and the lights go out permanently, a rule of force will begin, meaning that no one will respect property rights and will forcibly take whatever you may have to survive.
 Guns and ammo are selling like crazy, and I don’t think they’ll be used primarily for self-protection.
 If you manage to create a durable set of living arrangements off the grid, I suspect that will prove too irresistible to some desperate refugee from civilization who failed to prepare.